Welcome to Crescent Fort Rouge United Church

-WORSHIP FOR THE SEASON OF EASTER
+WORSHIP FOR THE SEASON OF PENTECOST

 Even though we can’t gather in our building, through technology, we continue to come together in spirit.
 Each Sunday morning at 10:30 you are invited to join with others via the “Zoom” conferencing tool for worship.
 Click on the link below and follow the prompts.

 “Unraveled–What Happens When Our World Falls Apart”

 Beginning on Sunday, June 7, 2020, we will be launching our summer worship series “Unraveled—What Happens When Our World Falls Apart.”

 The good folks at “A Sanctified Art” have pulled together a wide variety of print and visual resources that will help us explore questions like “What happens when our world falls apart?
 How do we press onward when our tightly-knit plans unravel into loose threads?
 What do we become when our identity—or the path we’re on—comes undone?
 What if all of this is not the end we fear it will be? “

 The authors suggest that “In our unraveling, sometimes life surprises us with unexpected joy, love, and hope—with a new beginning we couldn’t have imagined.
 Sometimes we need God to unravel us, for we long to be changed.”